pivotal-cf/docs-partners-template/README.md

 _Add the link to the published doc when the product goes live._

-## Pivotal Cloud Foundry Partners Template
+## Pivotal Platform Partners Template

-This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).
+This template helps partners prepare documentation for Pivotal Platform partner services that appear on [Pivotal Network](https://network.pivotal.io/).

 ### <a id='overview'></a>Overview

-Every partner service in PCF is documented on our PCF documentation site.
-The links to these partner service docs appear on the [front page](http://docs.pivotal.io) under **Partner Services for Pivotal Cloud Foundry**.
+Every partner service in Pivotal Platform is documented on our Pivotal Platform documentation site.
+The links to these partner service docs appear on the [front page](http://docs.pivotal.io) under **Partner Services for Pivotal Platform**.

-For a good example of a partner service doc, see [MongoDB Enterprise Service for PCF](https://docs.pivotal.io/partners/mongodb/index.html).
+For a good example of a partner service doc, see [MongoDB Enterprise Service for Pivotal Platform](https://docs.pivotal.io/partners/mongodb/index.html).

 ### <a id='template'></a>How To Use This Template

-Partners use this template to develop the documentation for their PCF service.
+Partners use this template to develop the documentation for their Pivotal Platform service.
 This repo currently includes templates for the following topics:

 * [index.html.md.erb](./docs-content/index.html.md.erb): The index of your docs.
 * [installing.html.md.erb](./docs-content/installing.html.md.erb): How to install and configure your product tile.